 "Princess Diana's spirit, her words and her actions live in the hearts of so many," Debicki said in a statement.
 "It is my true privilege and honour to be joining this masterful series, which has had me absolutely hooked from episode one."

-Gillian Anderson will play Margaret Thatcher
+Gillian Anderson will return as Margaret Thatcher

-Series five will see the former Prime Minister introduced into the show, played by acting heavyweight Gillian Anderson.
+Series four will see the former Prime Minister introduced into the show, played by acting heavyweight Gillian Anderson.
 She gained international fame for her role as Dana Scully in long-running series The X Files, and is also known for starring alongside Jamie Dornan in The Fall, and, more recently, for hit Netflix series Sex Education.

 It was announced that Anderson would take on the role of Thatcher in September last year, confirming months of speculation.